Provision of services regulations

 Kings Chambers are insured for Public Liability with a limit of Indemnity of £5M

-Contact details for QBE Insurance are;
+Contact details for Zurich Insurance plc are:

-Chambers has a panel to deal with complaints headed up by Nigel Poole QC.
+Chambers has a panel to deal with complaints headed up by David Casement QC.
 In the first instance complaints can be made to our Chambers Director, Debra Andrés in accordance with our complaints procedure which can be found in the client care section of our website., Anyone who is not satisfied with the way in which a complaint is dealt with can also make a complaint to the Complaints Commissioner at the Bar Standards Board.

 To download a copy of our Complaints Procedure, please click here.